vgraveto/snippets/README.md

 # snippets
-Template Web sit and REST API to manage snippets and users
+Template Web site and REST API to manage snippets and users